AI in Gastroenterology: Innovations in Digestive Health

 Physician Training

 Another challenge is ensuring that doctors are properly trained to use AI tools.
-While AI can assist in diagnosis and treatment, it’s essential that doctors understand how to interpret AI-generated insights.
+While AI can assist in diagnosis and treatment, doctors must understand how to interpret AI-generated insights.
 Training programs will need to adapt to ensure that healthcare professionals are equipped to work alongside AI.

 The Human Touch